tfulton/paypal-jsv4-postman/README.md

         locale: 'en_US',
  ```

-This page provides more details regarding the Client ID location in the [developer.paypal.com](https://developer.paypal.com) console.
+More details on REST API Apps and the Client ID location in the [developer.paypal.com](https://developer.paypal.com) console can be found [here](README-RestApp.md).

 ## Setup and Configure Postman Collection ##